Romathonat/ExploREST/README.md

 }% text after
 ```

-It will result into a clickable link, which will post or put datas on click:
+It will result in a clickable link, which will post or put datas on click:

 ``` HTML
 <p>text before <a>sampleLink</a> text after</p>